 "I never consent a patient for surgery the day I meet them," says Dr. Burrows, who, along with his colleagues, has performed hundreds of hyperhidrosis surgeries over the years.
 "I want them to think about everything we discuss.
 They don't have to beg me for this procedure but I'm not going to convince them it needs to be done."

 When successful, which is typically the case, hyperhidrosis surgery "revolutionizes" patients' lives, and Drs.
-Burrows and Carr often receive feedback from this greatly appreciative group.
+Burrows often receives feedback from this greatly appreciative group.

 The gratitude this subgroup of patients show is particularly robust.
 Dr. Burrows has received many a letter from patients who underwent surgical Sympathectomy intervention who report that this treatment has "changed their lives."